GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

 This Genesys Cloud Developer Blueprint explains how to set up Genesys Cloud to update a Genesys Cloud user's presence when the user answers an inbound non-ACD or PBX Communicate call.

-When an Architect workflow receives a Communicate call trigger, a Genesys Cloud Public API call is made to update the presence of the Genesys Cloud user on the Communicate call when your customer answers the Communicate Call.
+When an Architect workflow receives a Communicate call trigger, a Genesys Cloud Public API call is made to update the presence of the Genesys Cloud user on the Communicate call when your customer answers the Communicate call.

 ![Inbound Communicate call Genesys Cloud user presence flow](images/inbound-communicate-call-gc-presence-workflow.png "Genesys Cloud presence update from an inbound Communicate call")